- Los Blancos showing more dynamism in attack

 - Updated: July 5, 2018

-Real Madrid might be in the market soon for a world-class replacement for Cristiano Ronaldo soon, as reports of his supposed departure from the Bernabeu and subsequent move to Juventus continue to heighten.
+Real Madrid might be in the market soon for a world-class replacement for Cristiano Ronaldo as reports of his supposed departure from the Bernabeu and subsequent move to Juventus continue to heighten.

-Regardless, the two most widely reported players that could join Real Madrid this summer and move on to be the next big thing at the club. in the persons of Neymar and Eden Hazard have also impressed for their sides in Russia 2018.
+Regardless, the two most widely reported players that could join Real Madrid this summer and move on to be the next big thing at the club, in the persons of Neymar and Eden Hazard have also impressed for their sides in Russia 2018.

 Eden Hazard for Belgium

 Hazard is one favorite to replace Ronaldo at Madrid and has impressed with the Belgium side as the skipper.
 The Belgian has scored twice, assisted twice, and won the Man of the Match award twice, in 2 of his 3 games for Belgium at Russia 2018.

 Neymar for Brazil

-He is the key man in Brazil’s attack, and his performances for club and country have also put in good stead for Real Madrid.
+He is the key man in Brazil’s attack, and his performances for club and country have also put him in good stead for Real Madrid.
 It can be recalled that the Bernabeu outfit recently denied making a €310 bid for the Brazilian.

-This game might be a one-off but a cue can be taken from them.
+This game might be a one-off but a cue can be taken from it.
 Madridistas will get to see who has the most impact when the going gets tough in the biggest stage of world football, and who also possesses the ability to take the game by the scruff of the neck in their side’s favor.